Sho Sakurai: Early life

 Sakurai was born in Maebashi, Gunma Prefecture, and grew up in Minato, Tokyo, the oldest of three children.
 His father, Shun Sakurai (桜井 俊), is a former government official who served as Vice Minister of Internal Affairs and Communications, and Vice President of Dentsu Group.
 Sakurai has a younger sister, Mai (舞) (b.
-1986), who is a journalist for Nippon TV, and a younger brother, Shu (修) (b.
-1994).
+1986), who was a journalist for Nippon TV, and a younger brother, Shu (修) (b.
+1994). a rugby player.

 Sakurai attended Keio Yochisha Elementary School, an affiliated elementary school of Keio University.
 From age three to ten, he did many extracurricular activities, including kendo, swimming, football, oil painting, calligraphy, and scouting.
 He began music lessons in early childhood, starting with the electric organ at age three and switching to piano in fourth grade.
 From fourth grade to sixth grade, he played trombone for his school's brass band.
 He also played trumpet and attended cram school.
 He joined a local football club after developing a strong interest in football during the J.League boom in 1993.
 He wanted to play for a professional team and at one point considered studying abroad in Brazil to become a professional footballer.
 He played football until his second year of junior high school.

-In 1995, when Sakurai was thirteen years old, he sent an application to the talent agency, Johnny & Associates, and started activities as a Johnny's Jr. Despite already having an established career with Arashi by the time he graduated from high school, Sakurai went on to attend Keio University, graduating with a Bachelor of Economics in March 2004.
+Despite already having an established career with Arashi by the time he graduated from high school, Sakurai went on to attend Keio University, graduating with a Bachelor of Economics degree in March 2004.
+In fact, he was a pioneer among all Johnny's, being the first to graduate from University, inspiring others to pursue higher education.

+Career

+In 1995, when Sakurai was thirteen years old, he sent an application to the talent agency, Johnny & Associates, and started activities as a Johnny's Jr.

+On April 10, 2024, Sakurai posted, via Starto Entertainment's website, his opening a website of his own, as a means of contact point for job requests and inquiries.
+He commented on the news program "News Zero", in which he appears as Monday night support newscaster since 2006, that he did it as a part of the expansion of activities, as well as of his agent contract with the agency.

+On May 9, 2024, he served as navigator for Morinaga's press conference for their health and beauty item Passienol.
+Sakurai not only led the talk session, but also provided commentary on his use of the product.

+During an audio live stream held for fan club members in April 2025, he revealed that he was planning to make his official blog "Otonoha" into a book.
+The paid blog articles (close to 250) have been available through the Family Club web (formerly Johnny's web), a smartphone site, since April 2008, but there was a limit to the number of back issues that could be viewed.
+Although the contents of the book have not been revealed at this time, there is a possibility these past articles could be reprinted.